METSAOKSJON.EE – AUCTION PORTAL TERMS

-By registering as a user of the https://www.metsaoksjon.ee website, and/or by submitting information in respect of a sales offer, and/or by placing a bid, I confirm that I have read and consent to these auction Rules (hereinafter Auction Rules), and that I shall comply with the Auction Rules.
+By registering as a user of the https://www.metsaoksjon.ee website, and/or by submitting information in respect of a sales offer, and/or by placing a bid, I confirm that I have read and consent to these auction portal terms (hereinafter Auction Portal Terms), and that I shall comply with the Auction Portal Terms.

 1.4.1.
 Pending Auction – All Auctions are given the status of a Pending Auction for a minimum of 48 hours, during which period Buyers can examine the Object of Sale and the data and documentation thereof, but cannot place any bids;

 1.4.2.
 Active Auction – All Auctions are given the status of an Active Auction for a minimum of 1 week, during which Buyers who are admitted to participate in the auction can place binding bids on the Object of Sale;

 1.4.3.
 Completed Auction – All Auctions are given the status of a Completed Auction once the Auction has ended, considering the special aspects stemming from any extension thereof.

 1.5.
 Object of Sale – object of sale sold by way of online auction via the Auctions Portal in the form of:

 1.5.1. at least 100 (one hundred) cubic meters of felling rights to standing timber;

 1.5.2. immovable property incorporating forest land;

 1.5.3. at least 20 (twenty) cubic meters of felled timber.